What is Pricing Strategy in Channel Sales?

 Pitfalls (Don'ts)

-- Underpricing your value: This leaves money on the table.
+- Underpricing your value: Underpricing leaves money on the table.
+Overpricing without justification: Overpricing drives customers away.

 6. Advanced Applications

-- Subscription Model Optimization: Fine-tune SaaS pricing tiers and feature bundles.
+- Subscription Model Optimization: Fine-tune SaaS (Software as a Service) pricing tiers.
+Also, optimize feature bundles.
 This maximizes recurring revenue.

 - Geographic Pricing: Adjust prices based on specific country or region economics.
 Consider local purchasing power.

-- Bundle Pricing: Offer multiple products or services together at a reduced price.
+- Bundle Pricing: Offer multiple products or services together.
+Provide them at a reduced price.
 This increases average order value.

 - Freemium Models: Provide a basic version for free.
 Charge for advanced features or support.
 This draws in new users.